Denison University: Admissions

+in the program (as of April 2025).

+Rankings

+Denison was ranked tied for 36th in U.S. liberal arts colleges and 4th for “Most Innovative Schools” by the 2025 U.S. News & World Report Best Colleges Ranking.
+The college also received an “A” overall grade from Niche, who also placed them as the 2nd best liberal arts college in Ohio.
+Denison's websites states they were ranked 43rd in “Smartest Liberal Arts Colleges in America” by Business Insider.
+In 2024, Washington Monthly ranked Denison 53rd among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 Student life

 Denison is a strictly residential campus that features a mixture of historic and contemporary buildings.
-Housing options include single, double, triple, and quadruple rooms, as well as suites of six.
-There are various apartments across campus and several satellite houses for seniors.
-Most seniors and some juniors live in apartment style housing with their own bathroom, living room and kitchen.

 The Homestead at Denison University is a non-traditional housing option.

 Student organizations and involvement

 Denison University is home to over 160 campus organizations with more than 600 students in leadership positions.

 The Denison Campus Governance Association (DCGA) is the Denison student governing body, in which all students are members.
 The DCGA Student Senate is the primary representative body of students on Denison's campus, and it has been involved in various student initiatives: from postponing quiet hours in the fall of 2007 to drafting the Code of Academic Integrity adopted in the fall of 2009 to encouraging the University President to sign onto the Presidents' Climate Commitment.
-The DCGA Finance Committee is responsible for allocating financial resources to campus organizations, providing the Denison community with opportunities to participate in club sports and intramurals, write for several publications, volunteer in the local community, learn about various cultures, and attend campus wide events.
-They hold an annual Denison Day (or "D-Day" for short) concert, which has featured artists such as T-Pain, The Roots, Andy Grammer, Ben Folds, RAC, Phillip Phillips, Danny Brown, Rufus Wainwright, Reel Big Fish, Matt and Kim, Hoodie Allen, Mos Def, Jay Sean, and Asher Roth.

-The Alford Community Leadership & Involvement Center is the hub for student activities and community involvement.

-The University Programming Council (UPC) is the main programming body on campus.
-A fully student operated organization, UPC annually brings in concerts, comedians, hypnotists, lectures and other forms of entertainment to campus.
-UPC also hosts a number of off-campus trips each year to the Columbus area and beyond.
-In addition to these events, UPC is well known for its annual events that have become a part of the Denison tradition: Week of Welcome, Denison Day (or D-Day), Gala, Aestavalia (spring festival), and Senior Send Off.

 Denison Community Association (DCA) is student-led and operated umbrella organization for student service committees.
 In 2015, 86% of students participated in community service.

 Founded in 1857, The Denisonian is the student-run newspaper and oldest student organization on campus and prints ten issues per semester as well as online at denisonian.com.

 The Bullsheet is a student-run publication for news, humor and community dialog that is printed daily and delivered to campus buildings.
 It was founded in 1979 to combat student apathy, and it remains central to campus culture by providing an open forum for free speech.

+The Homestead is a student-run intentional community with a focus on ecological sustainability, founded in 1977.
+In 2025, the administration announced its plans to close the Homestead.